001 Selling Ice Cream in a Little Piece of Paradise

 The initial investment is mainly in the purchase of two or three ice-cream makers and a freezer, as well as in the rental (or construction) of a strategically located commercial space (a hut on the beach, kiosk near a resort or tourist area, commercial ground floor with tasting room…).

 On the other hand, the price of the necessary raw materials (fruits, sugar, milk…) is rather low if bought at the local market or better, directly at a local producer.
-In addition, employing staff on site costs almost nothing ($100/month in his case).
+In addition, employing staff on site costs almost nothing.
+In Bernard’s case, it cost him $100/month per employee, but this will depend on the country you’re in.
+Make sure you pay the people you work with well, and avoid any neo-colonialist behavior.

 Vendre des glaces sur la plage Truck set up to sell ice cream and beverages.
 Image : source